mercedes-benz/pipeliner/.github/ISSUE_TEMPLATE/pipeliner-bug-template.md

 ## Relevant logs and/or screenshots

 [//]: # (Any relevant log should be pasted in this section.
 Code blocks should be used ``` --- ``` to format the console output, logs, and code, as they are hard to read otherwise.
-Snippet can also be used and linked it here.
+Snippet can also be used and linked here.
 Markdown guide on GitHub should be checked for further tips)

 ## Possible fixes